Bidesh-Ghosh/Data_Projects_TripleTen/8 - Beta Bank Churn/README.md

 * Completes data preprocessing, exploratory data analysis, and statistical data analysis.
 * LogisticRegression, RandomForestClassifier, and DecisionTreeClassifier ML algorithms were employed to predict whether a customer will leave Beta Bank.
 * DecisionTreeClassifier with max_depth = 5 produced a model that achieved an F1 score of 0.604 and an AUC-ROC of 0.828.
+This model should be used to predict which customers will leave Beta Bank in order to target them with promotions.

 ![beta bank image](https://github.com/Bidesh-Ghosh/Data_Projects_TripleTen/assets/152648624/3f003690-796c-407b-9d19-c5b3096c2cd7)